 - Add liquid ingredients.
 Add canned pumpkin puree, mashed banana, oil and vanilla extract.

 - Combine all ingredients.
 Mix the dough with a spoon until all ingredients are combined.

 - Chill the cookie dough in the refrigerator.
 Right now the dough is really sticky and you won't be able to roll it into balls.
 Chilling the dough for at least 3 hours or even overnight is necessary.

 - Roll the cookie dough into balls.
 Roll the dough into balls, about 1 ½ tablespoons of dough per cookie.
 You can also use a small cookie scoop to scoop out the dough.
 Now, I recommend to chill the dough balls once again.
 Just place them on a parchment lined sheet and chill for 30 minutes.
 This will ensure that when you start dropping the dough balls into powdered sugar, the sugar on cookies won't melt so fast.

 - Cover the cookies in powdered sugar.
 Drop dough balls into powdered sugar and generously coat each ball in sugar.
 Place each cookie ball on a parchment lined baking dish and bake at 375 F for 12 to 14 minutes.

 - Remove baked cookies from the oven and let them cool for 5 minutes before transferring to a wire rack.
 Enjoy.

 The dough tends to absorb sugar fast so when you roll cookies in powdered sugar, it's important to work fast.

 Make sure all pumpkin cookies are generously coated in sugar.
-If necessary, drop the cookie ball in sugar once again (even after you covered it already).
-The less sugar the cookie dough balls absorb, the more prominent crinkles they will have.
+If necessary, drop the cookie ball in sugar once again (even after you covered it already, because depending on your kitchen temperature, the sugar might start melting fast).
+The more sugar coating the dough balls have, the more prominent the crinkles will be.